donovanainsley/movie-maestro/README.md

 [Access the live site here.](https://donovanainsley.github.io/movie-maestro/)

-Movie Maestro is a quiz game for movie enthusiasts where each question is loaded with a little bit of nostalgia.
-There 10 questions, all about movies, and try to beat your top score.
+Movie Maestro is a quiz game for movie enthusiasts where each question is infused with a touch of nostalgia.
+There are 10 questions to answer, all about movies.
+Play and then challenge yourself to beat your top score by playing again.

 - ### Design